 How to set up the cron job depends on your server, but the command you will want to add is the following:

 php -q /home/server\_user/path/to/assets/components/scheduler/run.php

-If you use an external cron job service, simply point it to
+If you use an external cron job service that triggers the file with a HTTP request, point it to

 https://yoursite.com/assets/components/scheduler/run.php?ctx=web - including the

 Running cron jobs over HTTP is not recommended.
 It means a front-end web server is processing the request, which are practically always configured with limits on memory and processing times, which can cause long or heavy tasks to fail.

 These limits are not in place for actual CRON jobs on the server.